RosarioDavi/travel-square/journals/muhammad_rahman.md

+12/12
+I finished the trending and explore pages.
+I really want to convert the GET requests that those pages use, or at least the explore page, into Redux so that a user can submit a city and state into the home search bar and get all the venues for that location.
+I did struggle with the filtering venues feature that takes a category and filters all the venues that were grabbed by their location.
+I may have to get the route to also take in a category to handle it easily, but the tradeoff is that users may have to go category by category to find a venue.
+There must be a simpler way to filter locally.
+Additionally, I hid the POST functionalities on the frontend based on whether an access token is present.
+There's a lot left to add, but the core functionalities are complete.

 12/9
 The admin functions are complete.
 I converted Lena's create request into a modal.
 I will now focus on finishing the search functions and writing the test for accounts.
 Honestly, I'm just focusing on functionality more so than how the page looks.
 I still feel annoyed about CSS and how everything looks to the eye.
 I do want to try to get photo uploads up and running right after.